izsuu/nationalparks/README.md

 ![4image](https://github.com/izsuu/nationalparks/blob/main/US_RV_2003.png)

 ## 2023
 The most recent map of RV camping throughout the states is from 2023.
 This map highlights that California continues to be the top state for RV camping.
 From the previous graph of parks, we saw that Yosemite National Park was the most popular RV park, which explains why California, the home state of Yosemite, ranks as the most popular state for RV camping.
-Compared to the previous map from 2003, Alaska dropped to almost 0 RV numbers.
+Compared to the previous map from 2003, Alaska dropped to almost 0 RV numbers while Montana and Maine have increased popularity.

 ![5image](https://github.com/izsuu/nationalparks/blob/main/US_RV_2023.png)